Snesnopic/chisel/README.md

-# monolith
+# chisel

-**monolith** is an experimental project aiming to recreate the functionality of [FileOptimizer](https://nikkhokkho.sourceforge.io/static.php?page=FileOptimizer) and its encoders in a single, cross‑platform monolithic binary.
+**chisel** is an experimental project aiming to recreate the functionality of [FileOptimizer](https://nikkhokkho.sourceforge.io/static.php?page=FileOptimizer) and its encoders in a single, cross‑platform monolithic binary.
 It focuses on lossless recompression of various file formats by integrating multiple specialized encoders, with a strict emphasis on reproducibility, static linking, and Unix‑orthodox CLI behavior.

 ---

 ## Requirements

-To build **monolith** you need only a few system tools.
+To build **chisel** you need only a few system tools.
 All other libraries are automatically fetched and built by CMake or installed through your system package manager.

 ### Linux
 - CMake ≥ 3.20